Summertime is the time to PARTY. (And by party I mean going to the mountains and finding somewhere quiet where you can finish your book.)

 You did it.
 You finished that first draft.
 And just like Frodo climbing up Mount Doom (and not throwing the Ring into the fire), you deserve a nice, luxurious nap.

 Go.
 Take it.
 Find yourself a spot and put a disturb at your peril sign on the door.

 And if you really aren’t feeling any of these, you always have.
 One.
 Last.
 Option.

-On a side note *picks up sticky note from the side* I did some of my extreme dot to dots!
-(Yes I am back from vacation otherwise I would not be writing this)
+On a side note, *picks up sticky note from the side* I did some of my extreme dot-to-dots!
+(Yes, I am back from vacation.
+If I wasn’t, I wouldn’t be writing this.)